 What is the best antivirus software?

-Right behind that are Bitdefender Antivirus Plus, an entry-level program that may be the best bargain in antivirus software, and Norton 360 Deluxe, which offers excellent protection with unlimited VPN service and a ton of extra features, including the option to add LifeLock identity protection.
+Right behind that are the entry-level Bitdefender Antivirus Plus, the best bargain in antivirus software, and Norton 360 Deluxe, which offers a ton of extra features, including unlimited VPN service and LifeLock identity protection.

-Any one of these three would serve you well, but the ideal choice would depend on what best fits your circumstances.
-For more, see our section on how to choose the best antivirus software below, or our stand-alone antivirus buying guide.
+Any of these three would serve you well, but the ideal choice depends on your circumstances.
+See our section on how to choose the best antivirus software below, or our stand-alone antivirus buying guide.

 Our free rankings immediately follow our paid rankings below.

 The best antivirus software you can buy today

 Kaspersky's Windows products have excellent malware-detection scores and a light-to-moderate system-performance impact, the two most important criteria in our rankings.

 The entry-level program, Kaspersky Anti-Virus (starting at £12.49 UK/$29.99 US), has dedicated ransomware protection, a virtual keyboard and a convenient online account portal.
 But it's beaten by Bitdefender Antivirus Plus, which has even more features.

 Kaspersky Internet Security (£17.49 UK/$39.99 US) is our top choice among midrange packages.
 It has a secure browser, anti-theft protection for laptops, webcam protection and a limited-use VPN client that kicks in when you connect to an open Wi-Fi network.
 It also includes software for macOS, Android and iOS.

 The premium antivirus suite, Kaspersky Total Security (£19.99 UK/$44.99 US), adds backup software, parental controls, file encryption, a file shredder and an unlimited password manager.
 We think it's the best antivirus software you can buy today.

 Read our full Kaspersky Total Security review.

 Bitdefender Antivirus Plus is our top choice among entry-level antivirus products.
 It has very good, if not perfect, malware-detection scores.
 Its active scans don't add much to the background system impact, but that background load is a bit heavy.

 It also offers the most value, with an unlimited password manager, a secure browser with a virtual keyboard, a Wi-Fi network scanner, a file shredder, protection against encrypting ransomware and Bitdefender's new web-privacy software -- features often found only with pricier antivirus packages.